 Check upcoming terms' application dates and deadlines by full time, part time, advanced standing, on campus and online.

 The application form, along with all other additional materials, must be submitted to Graduate Admissions digitally through the online application system.
-When you apply to the M.S.W. program, you will have to select your area of specialization — either clinical or social work administration, planning and policy practice (SWAPPP).
+When you apply to the M.S.W.
+Program, you will have to select your area of specialization — either clinical or social work administration, planning and policy practice (SWAPPP).
 You may change your specialization at any time prior to enrolling in your specialization courses.
-Please note that the only specialization offered for the online option is clinical.

 Additional items to include with your application